-This section describes the key concepts and process for identifying, analyzing, and screening alternatives and selecting a preferred alternative for an EA or EIS project, based on CEQ NEPA regulations (40 CFR 1500 to 1508), FHWA NEPA regulations (23 CFR 771), and CEQ and FHWA guidance.
+This section describes the key concepts and process for identifying, analyzing, and screening alternatives and selecting a preferred alternative for an EA or EIS project, based on FHWA NEPA regulations (23 CFR 771) and FHWA guidance.
 Once the purpose and need for a project has been identified and the study area has been defined, ADOT must identify alternative ways to solve the transportation problem.
-Under 40 CFR 1500.2, federal agencies are directed to:

-Use the NEPA process to identify and assess the reasonable alternatives to proposed actions that would avoid or minimize adverse effects of these actions upon the quality of the human environment.
+Federal agencies are to use the NEPA process to identify and assess the reasonable alternatives to proposed actions that would avoid or minimize adverse effects of these actions upon the quality of the human environment.

-In addition to CEQ requirements to evaluate alternatives to avoid, minimize, or mitigate adverse environmental impacts and FHWA regulations and guidance, other regulations require ADOT to consider "avoidance" alternatives.
-Specifically, Section 4(f), Executive Order 11990 on Wetlands, Executive Order 11988 on Floodplains, Executive Order 12898 on Environmental Justice, and the Clean Water Act Section 404(b)(1) guidelines require agencies to develop alternatives that would avoid or minimize impacts on specific natural and built environment resources and on environmental justice populations.
+In addition to NEPA requirements to evaluate alternatives to avoid, minimize, or mitigate adverse environmental impacts and FHWA regulations and guidance, other regulations require ADOT to consider "avoidance" alternatives.
+Specifically, Section 4(f), Executive Order 11990 on Wetlands, Executive Order 11988 on Floodplains, and the Clean Water Act Section 404(b)(1) guidelines require agencies to develop alternatives that would avoid or minimize impacts on specific natural and built environment resources.